KOTORCommunityPatches/K1_Community_Patch/Tier Organization.md

 * In rare instances, a Mandalorian on Dantooine could try to use a Final Fantasy gunblade [ISSUE #111](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/111)
 * It was possible to interact with a transformer in the Sith base—though it did nothing of particular interest
 * It was possible to miss out on HK’s backstory and leave his whole storyline hanging [ISSUE #3](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/3)
+* It was possible to repeatedly attempt to blackmail Roland Wann after the events of Hrakert Station for infinite DS points [ISSUE #106](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/106)
 * Malak's grunt sound didn't play in the Revelation cutscene: [KOTOR Bug Fix Attempt 1.1](http://deadlystream.com/forum/files/file/470-kotor-bug-fix-attempt/)
 * Manaan's Port Official had a gap along the grate in in front of his kiosk, along with some bad UVs around the edge [ISSUE #134](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/134)
 * Mission has no clothing on when you meet Griff at the spaceport without her in your party